bingoarun/foldersize/README.md

 ```

 #### Install the cli agent
-(If you don't want to install the CLI agent, you can follow the next step)
+(If you don't want to install the CLI agent, you can skip this and follow the next step)
 ```
 $ pip install folmon
 ```